 The request for help

-HPCI received a request from the team at Hertfordshire County Council (HCC) asking for Parent Reps to work with them to help improve the information on the Local Offer website.
+HPCI received a request from the team at Hertfordshire County Council (HCC) asking for Parent Reps to work with to help improve the information on the Local Offer website.
 I chose to work on the money section, helping to make the information there about benefits and finance more accessible and less confusing for parents.

 Reviewing the current information...

 I had a meeting with a member of the web team at HCC to look at the information currently on the website.
 We had a chat about how the information was presented, how this could be improved, and what information was missing that could be useful for parents.
 I wasn’t expected to know anything technical about creating web pages – I just needed to have some experience of the things that mattered to parents and be able to talk about it.